rmichnovicz/jekyll-now/_posts/2014-3-3-Hello-World.md

 ![](https://rmichnovicz.github.io/images/mlgt.png)

 Last Spring, I was a TA for both the undergraduate and graduate sections of CS 4641/7641 Machine Learning under Dr. Charles Isbell.
+In office hours and the online Q/A forum Piazza, I spent time answering student's quetions about fundamental ML concepts, how to use software such as scikit-learn and pandas, and how to make a good/fair ML experiment.
-While TAing, I recognized that students wanted more help outside of the class's standard once-a-week office hours.
-I ended up organizing a subset of the TAs to hold office hours before test days and paper due dates.
-For the main part of my job, I graded tests and papers on supervised learning, randomized optimization, unsupervized learning, and reinforcement learning.
+While TAing, I recognized that students wanted more help outside of the class's standard once-a-week office hours, so I ended up organizing a subset of the TAs to hold office hours before test days and paper due dates.
+The bulk of my hours were spent grading tests and papers on supervised learning, randomized optimization, unsupervized learning, and reinforcement learning.

 ![](https://rmichnovicz.github.io/images/snl.png)